RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #153

+So I spent some time figuring out exactly how changes need to work for this system.
+Like independent versioining is not a super simple thing.
+My initial thoughts are that I'm going to `git tag` EVERY PR merge as an auto-incrementing number prefixed with a hashtag `#`, why?
+Because any tag starting with `#` is ordered at the top of the tag list when you do a search.
+The [**Github**](https://github.com/) tags are sorted in reverse.
+So `#` will go before everything and any package you actually care about will be searchable with its package name.
+And even if a package is scope with `@` tags are not just prefix searched, which means you should be able to find things easily.
+But opening the initial drop down will show the tag tied to the latest PR merge.
+Perhaps it will be something like `#1 (PR #123)` that might be a thing.
+I have to test if it is a viable tag.
+If it is, then SWEET!!!
+If not then I'll figure out some other scheme.
+Going to try to start a document on how auto versioning will work in this system.

 ## #152

 Wow that was super easy to create a `kd deps` command.
 I had to put in a bug fix